Doxorubicin-loaded nanoscale metal–organic framework for tumor-targeting combined chemotherapy and chemodynamic therapy†

-Doxorubicin (DOX) as a traditional chemotherapy drug was restricted in clinical application due to the poor therapeutic activity and severe side effect.
-Herein, we prepared metal–organic frameworks (MOFs) MIL-100 by microwave-assisted synthesis and DOX was loaded in MIL-100, and then hyaluronic acid (HA) was modified on the surface of MIL-100 (DMH NPs).
-DMH NPs possessed the following advantages: (1) MIL-100 could serve as a drug carrier with high DOX loading efficiency, and meanwhile, MIL-100 could generate hydroxyl radical (·OH) in the presence of H2O2 for chemodynamic therapy (CDT) via Fenton-like reaction.
-(2) To improve the dispersibility of MIL-100, HA was modified on the surface of MIL-100, and thus could endow MIL-100 with targeting ability towards tumor tissues.
+Doxorubicin (DOX) as a traditional chemotherapy drug is restricted in clinical applications due to its poor therapeutic activity and severe side effects.
+Herein, we prepared a metal–organic framework (MOF) MIL-100 by a microwave-assisted synthesis and DOX was loaded in MIL-100 and then, hyaluronic acid (HA) was modified on the surface of MIL-100 to give DMH NPs.
+The DMH NPs possessed the following advantages: (1) MIL-100 could serve as a drug carrier with a high DOX loading efficiency; MIL-100 could also generate a hydroxyl radical (˙OH) in the presence of H2O2 for chemodynamic therapy (CDT) via a Fenton-like reaction.
+(2) To improve the dispersibility of MIL-100, HA was modified on the surface of MIL-100, which could endow MIL-100 with a targeting ability towards tumor tissues.
 (3) DMH NPs could enhance antitumor efficacy and reduce drug-related toxicity though the combination of chemotherapy and chemodynamic therapy.
-DMH NPs had enormous potential to be a candidate with reducing the systemic toxicity and improving the treatment effect for breast cancer.
+DMH NPs have enormous potential as a candidate for reducing the systemic toxicity and improving the treatment effect for breast cancer.